-Also use a capacitor off-cut wire (remember you saved them?) to create a jumper wire between the two middle pads of JP501 as shown; insert a piece of wire and solder it on the underside of the board.
+Also use an inductor or diode off-cut wire (remember you saved them?) to create a jumper wire between the two middle pads of JP501 as shown; insert a piece of wire and solder it on the underside of the board.